Being an adoptive parent

 Children in the adoption system may have experienced unmet emotional or physical needs.
 They may have already been in foster care having experienced neglect or abuse.
 Parents may have had addiction problems, poor physical or mental health, or a lack of skills and knowledge required to parent their child.
 As a result, these children and young people are often vulnerable and can find it challenging at first to trust and form relationships.
 Adoptive parents will need to show the understanding and patience to help make children and young people feel safe, secure, and heard in order for them to thrive into their new life.
 It is also crucial that the early experiences and memories of the child are acknowledged and appreciated, that contact where desired can be continued, and the significance of their birth families can be maintained.

-Children in the adoptive process can be any age although most often they are aged between two and ten.
+Children in the adoptive process can be any age, although most often they are between 2 – 10 years old.
 There are many sibling groups who need to be kept together in a family unit.